DataShades/ckanext-charts/docs/caching/index.md

 ## Cache TTL

 The cache TTL can be set in the CKAN configuration file.
 The default value is 3600 seconds (1 hour).
-The cache TTL can be set to `0` to disable the cache.

 The `redis` and `file-type` cache has separate TTL settings: